An averaging principle for diffusions in foliated spaces: Averaging functions on the leaves

 We use now that

-for all $s,t \geq 0$, such that the right hand side is independent of $\epsilon$ (we are going to use this fact again, which follows either by equation (\ref{eqcoord2}) or see more details at the very beginning of proof of Theorem \ref{teoremaprincipal}).
-Hence, continuing the estimates for $|A_3|$, Inequality (\ref{Ineq: proof lemma 3}) above implies that
+for all $s,t \geq0$, such that the right-hand side is independent of $\varepsilon$ [we are going to use this fact again, which follows by equation (\ref{estimativa1}); for more details, see the very beginning of proof of Theorem~\ref{teoremaprincipal}].
+Hence, continuing the estimates for $|A_3|$, inequality (\ref{Ineq: proof lemma 3}) above implies that